danbucholtz/tcp-madness/readme.md

 2. `go build`
 3. `./go`

+The Go server is now up and running on `localhost:8080`

+## Running the Node server
+1. `cd node`
+2. `npm run start`

-The server is now up and running on `localhost:8080`
+The Node server is now up and running on `localhost:8080`

 ## Running the Client
 1. `cd integration`